annarabeony/anna-portfolio/case_studies/nomad.plan-an-eco-friendly-road-trip-among-friends.md

 project_date: 2020-04-30T23:00:00.000+00:00
 thumbnail: https://annarabeonybucket.s3.eu-west-2.amazonaws.com/nomad_trumbnail.png
 title: Nomad.
 Plan an eco-friendly road-trip among friends
-intro: I love to travel and I'll always love it.
+intro: I love to travel and I will always love it.
 If you ask me what is the thing I would love to do for the rest of my life, it will definitively be traveling.
 But we realize more and more that traveling costs a lot for the planet, and it's not for sure the best ecological activity to do.
 Stop it?
 No way!
 As a designer, I usually say that there's always a solution.
 I have built Nomad, an app to help travelers